Imran Khan’s party dissolves assembly in Pakistani province

 Khan has also banked on his popularity and wide grassroot support to force early elections, and has since his ouster staged rallies across the country, calling for the vote.
 But Sharif and his Pakistan Muslim League have repeatedly dismissed the demands, saying elections will be held as scheduled — later in 2023 — when the current parliament completes its five-year term.

-On Wednesday, Ghulam Ali, provincial governor in northwestern Khyber Pakhtunkhwa province, dissolved the local assembly there, just days after another Khan ally, provincial lawmaker Pervez Elahi dissolved the assembly in Punjab, the country’s most populous province, in eastern Pakistan.
+On Wednesday, Ghulam Ali, provincial governor in northwestern Khyber Pakhtunkhwa province, dissolved the local assembly there, just days after another Khan ally, provincial lawmaker Pervez Elahi, dissolved the assembly in Punjab, the country’s most populous province, in eastern Pakistan.

-Khan’s Tehreek-e-Insaf party was in the power in both provinces.
+Khan’s Tehreek-e-Insaf party was in power in both provinces.
 The dissolution of the chambers will lead to snap elections in both Khyber Pakhtunkhwa and Punjab — and may lead to the party being reelected in both provinces — but will unlikely effect any change on the national level.

 Sharif’s government maintains that the tactics of the 70-year-old Khan are damaging the country’s economy.
 Pakistan has struggled with the aftermath of unprecedented floods that devastated the country last summer and which experts say were exacerbated by climate change.
 Cash-strapped Pakistan is also facing a serious financial crisis and unabating militant violence.